How to reach more local fleets and field service fleets

 - Pest control

 - Shower door glass

 - Wood floor refinishing

 And finally, yes, many plumbers and HVAC!

 They all had vans or pickups.
 A few box trucks and specialized work trucks.
-Also, SUVs and company cars for sales and the company owners.
+Also, SUVs and company cars for salespeople and company owners.
 We even once had a 60-foot boom lift delivered.
-It was towed by a truck from an equipment rental company.
+It was towed by an equipment rental company truck and trailer.

 You might think these were mostly one-man operations.
 That’s not true.
 Only a few were because we tend to call larger businesses.
 They are out there, especially if you serve fleets in a large urban metro area, or you sell to fleets nationally.
 Most of these companies have many vehicles to serve residential as well as commercial customers.
 Some are local branches or franchises of national businesses.

 If you want to find local fleets like these, our ProsperFleet prospecting and fleet lead gen data covers GVWR Class 1 to 8.
 So it includes cargo vans, pickup trucks, local delivery trucks, box trucks, work trucks.
 It gives you prospecting data on fleets with 5+ vehicles.